-The objective of including economic benefits criteria in the RPS procurements was to incent bidders to procure New York goods and services.
+The objective of including economic benefits criteria was to incent bidders to procure New York goods and services.
 Evaluation of RPS verified economic benefits in the 2013 Program Review demonstrated that this requirement does effectuate bidder behavior, as firms appeared to make decisions based on these requirements.
 As out-of-state bidders may still earn points by using New York State sourced goods or services, this requirement is non-discriminatory.
 Thus this approach is well-suited as a differentiator among bids under the RES, which is open to generators in New York State or adjacent control areas.
 The Main Tier RPS procurements required that bidders document actual economic benefits within 60 days of the third anniversary of the commencement of contractual deliveries.
 If the ratio of verified actual economic benefits to expected economic benefits claimed in the bid falls below 85%, then the contract price is reduced by the deficiency percentage for the remainder of the delivery term.
 This potential for 'claw-back' serves to mitigate the potential for bidders to over-claim such benefits.

 The Order required NYSERDA to continue to apply the same approach utilized in the Main Tier RPS with respect to economic benefits unless the approach can be demonstrated to be ineffective.
-While NYSERDA concludes that the approach, on the whole, is effective, it has been time-consuming for NYSERDA, and is a periodic function that may not be optimal for NYSERDA to staff to perform.
-NYSERDA therefore proposes to modify the proposal requirements and the process for verification in order to simplify the process to be less labor-intensive overall, as well as to assure that the benefits are reported consistently and with improved accuracy, as follows.
+While NYSERDA concludes that the approach, overall, is effective, but may warrant minor changes in categorization.
+Verification has been time-consuming for NYSERDA, and as a periodic function, verification may not be optimal for NYSERDA staff to perform.
+NYSERDA therefore will modify the proposal requirements and the process for verification to simplify the process to be less labor-intensive overall, as well as to assure that the benefits are reported consistently and with improved accuracy, as follows.

-i.
+iii.
 Weighting

-Under the RPS Main Tier evaluation process, NYSERDA's TEP, consisting of NYSERDA staff, DPS Staff, and outside independent reviewers, evaluates and awards up to 30 points to bid proposals based on the degree to which each Bid Proposal demonstrates a contribution to the economic benefits categories listed above.
-NYSERDA and Staff propose to reduce the relative weighting for economic benefits in the RES procurements to 10 percent (10%) to allow additional criteria to be included in the quantitative scoring criteria as described below.
+Under the RPS Main Tier evaluation process, 30 percent (30%) of the evaluation weight was awarded by the TEP to bid proposals based on the degree to which each Bid Proposal demonstrates a contribution to the economic benefits categories listed above.
+NYSERDA will reduce the relative weighting for economic benefits in the RES procurements to 10 percent (10%) to allow additional criteria to be included in the quantitative scoring criteria as described below.

-ii.
+iv.
 Expected Economic Benefits Evaluation

-The Main Tier RPS solicitations require bidders to submit as part of their bid a description of the incremental economic benefits to New York State created by the generation facility under the five categories listed above, in declining order of relative weight.
+The Main Tier RPS solicitations required bidders to submit as part of their bid a description of the incremental economic benefits to New York State created by the generation facility under the five categories listed above, in declining order of relative weight.
 For each category, the benefits quantified are those which can be demonstrated during the first three years following the award.
 Bidders must also provide a detailed justification specifying how the claimed Incremental Economic Benefits are eligible for evaluation, including relevant information or documentation which demonstrates the eligible nature of these claims.
 Finally, bidders must provide a detailed Verification Plan specifying how the economic benefits claimed for evaluation will be documented for contract compliance.

-While the process used in current Main Tier RPS solicitations generally achieves its objectives, NYSERDA proposes to streamline the process of bid submission and evaluation to make it less cumbersome on both bidders and the TEP, and to feed into a refined post-award demonstration process.
-Proposed changes include:
+While the process used in current Main Tier RPS solicitations generally achieves its objectives, NYSERDA will streamline the process of bid submission and evaluation to make it less cumbersome on both bidders and the TEP, and to feed into a refined post-award demonstration process.
+Changes include: